Cosmetic Surgery Case Studies: An SEO Analysis

 Campaign Goals

-The 12 month goal for this SEO project was to reduce or have the option to reduce the several thousand spent on Google Ads each month.
+The 12-month goal for this SEO project was to reduce or have the option to reduce the several thousand spent on Google Ads each month.

 The traffic split was 65% Ads and 30% organic (5% from other sources).

-Today, the traffic split is almost 50/50 with an overall year on year increase of 28%.
+Today, the traffic split is almost 50/50, with an overall year-on-year increase of 28%.

-But the organic increase year on year is 89%.
+But the organic increase year-on-year is 89%.

 Initial SEO Work

-An initial SEO review of the website discovered that it was over optimised.
+An initial SEO review of the website discovered that it was over-optimised.
 Keywords were stuffed in places where they had no right to exist, for example, images.

 Title tags and meta descriptions were rewritten to be more visually appealing in search results, while still targeting the main terms on each page.

-Lowering the on page keyword density and adding in LSI keywords helped the pages rank for a larger breadth of keywords (it is worth noting that head keywords usually only send about 20% of the traffic to a well optimised page).
+Lowering the on-page keyword density and adding in LSI keywords helped the pages rank for a larger breadth of keywords (it is worth noting that head keywords usually only send about 20% of the traffic to a well-optimised page).

 We no-indexed pages that were not useful to be included in Google’s index.